joelrodriguezguzman/markdown/README.md

-# markdown
+# MarkDown View

-`markdown` is a VS Code extension designed to provide an intuitive Markdown editing experience.
+`markdown-view` is a VS Code extension designed to provide an intuitive Markdown editing experience.
 It features a custom sidebar for navigating `.md` files and a modern Markdown editor powered by EasyMDE (built on CodeMirror).
 The extension supports live preview, formatting, and Mermaid diagrams, making it easy to edit and visualize Markdown content directly in VS Code.

 ## Features